dopefishh/praatalign/README.md

 This file is included in all the menus as the language selector, so just add your language and note that the indentation must stay the same.

-### To do
-Fix when the first alignment starts at time 0

 ### version history
 * 0.05 - 2014-04-03 - better readme and functional program for linux
 * 0.04 - 2014-04-03 - pronounciation variants implemented